eBardX/XestiMonitors/README.md

 ### <a name="screen_monitors">Screen Monitors</a>

-XestiMonitors provides two monitor classes *(with more to come)* that you can use to detect changes in the properties associated with a screen:
+XestiMonitors provides three monitor classes that you can use to detect changes in the properties associated with a screen:

 * [ScreenBrightnessMonitor][screen_brightness_monitor] to monitor a screen for changes to its brightness level. *(iOS)*
+* [ScreenCapturedMonitor][screen_captured_monitor] to monitor a screen for changes to its captured status. *(iOS, tvOS)*
 * [ScreenModeMonitor][screen_mode_monitor] to monitor a screen for changes to its current mode. *(iOS, tvOS)*